Family of brain-damaged worker takes Foxconn to court in China

 Doctors removed half Zhang’s brain to keep him alive and he remains in hospital under close observation, unable to speak or walk properly.

-His case has raised fresh questions over the labour practices of Foxconn, one of the biggest and most high-profile private employers in China, after a series of suicides among its workforce of about 1 million and recent labour unrest.
+His case has raised fresh questions over the labor practices of Foxconn, one of the biggest and most high-profile private employers in China, after a series of suicides among its workforce of about 1 million and recent labor unrest.
+(Editing by Robert Birsel)